K-Pop Star Hunt

-K-POP Star Hunt was a regional competition that captured the popularity of Korean popular music (K-Pop) in Asia, and gave the Asian viewers a once-in-a-lifetime opportunity to become a K-Pop star.
+K-POP Star Hunt is a regional competition that captures the popularity of Korean popular music (K-Pop) in Asia, and gave the Asian viewers a once-in-a-lifetime opportunity to become a K-Pop star.

 K-pop Star Hunt was organized by CJ E&M and Fox International.
-The show was broadcast in southeast Asia by the main channel, Channel M (previously known as tvN Asia) and also other channels such as Star World Asia, Channel [V] and Mnet in South Korea.
+The show was broadcast in southeast Asia by the main channel, Channel M (now known as tvN Asia) and also other channels such as Star World Asia, Channel [V] and Mnet in South Korea.

-K-pop Star Hunt Seasons 1 and 2 has worked with Cube Entertainment in searching for the next K-pop star.
+K-pop Star Hunt seasons 1 and 2 worked with Cube Entertainment in searching for the next K-pop star.
 FNC Entertainment took over as the star hunter in Season 3.

-The eventual winner of Season 1 was Sorn (Thailand), while Season 2's winner was Ling Ling, also from Thailand.
-Andy of Taiwan was crowned as the winner for Season 3.
+The eventual winner of season 1 was Sorn (Thailand), while season 2's winner was Ling Ling, also from Thailand.
+Andy of Taiwan was crowned as the winner for season 3.

 Winners

 Season 1 (2011–2012)

-CJ E&M Asia and Fox International have joined forces with Cube Entertainment to produce a new show called, “K-Pop Star Hunt”, a survival program that will be carrying out auditions in popular cities around Asia to find the next potential Cube artist.
+CJ E&M Asia and Fox International have joined forces with Cube Entertainment to produce a new show called K-Pop Star Hunt, a survival program that will be carrying out auditions in popular cities around Asia to find the next potential Cube artist.
 Known as tvN K-pop Star Hunt: Cube Audition, the online audition started at the end of August.

-The overall winner of tvN K-Pop Star Hunt: Cube Audition, will get an exclusive contract and 3-year training with South Korea's top record label Cube Entertainment, home to A-list pop groups BEAST, BTOB, 4Minute and female artiste G.NA.
+The overall winner of tvN K-Pop Star Hunt: Cube Audition will get an exclusive contract and 3-year training with South Korea's top record label Cube Entertainment, home to A-list pop groups BEAST, BTOB, 4Minute and female artiste G.NA.

 Countries that Season Auditions were held at: